 One thing is clear.
 Intervention saves lives.
 Diabetes care in Mali has come a long way over the past two decades, but there is still so much to be done.
 The number of lives lost to missed diagnosis and under-treated diabetes around the world is unacceptable, and a little bit of help can go a long way.
 If you would like to find out how to get involved and potentially save lives, consider donating to Life for a Child.

-This content was made possible in part with support from Lilly.
+This content was made possible in part with support from Lilly, an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.